navidrome/website/content/en/docs/usage/configuration/options.md

 Please note that command line arguments must be **all lowercase**.
 For a list of all available command line options, just call `navidrome --help`.

+For command and workflow examples (scan, inspect, backups, users, service management), see the [CLI reference](/docs/usage/admin/cli/).

 ## Environment Variables

 Any configuration option can be set as an environment variable, just add a the prefix `ND_` and